NithyaNN3/SAA-C03-Prep/Route 53.md

 1. Simple
 2. Weighted - can assign % of traffic
 3. Latency based - redirect based on latency; based on traffic and proximity to AWS region
+4. Geolocation
+5. Geoproximity - geolocation of resources and users; you can set a bias towards a resource so more traffic is routed there
+6. IP based - you can set CIDR blocks so that ISPs that fit it is routed there
+7. Multi value answer -

 ### Health Checks
 health checkers from different regions check a resource's health; you can set which region's health checkers ping the resource and set how many need to be passed;
 Health checks on private resources - can be done by creating a CloudWatch metric and associating a CW alarm then create a health check that checks the alarm itself.

+### Failovers
+Switch from primary resource to secondary resource when the health check on primary fails (failover is done because of health checker results)

+### Domain registrar vs DNS service
+Domain registrar like GoDaddy gives you a DNS service.
+Route 53 is DNS service.
+3rd party registrars can use Route 53.
+How?
+Create hosted zone on Route 53 > update NS on 3rd party website to use Route 53 nameservers